Riemann hypothesis: Zero-free regions

 The most extensive computer search by Platt and Trudgian for counterexamples of the Riemann hypothesis has verified it for |t| ≤ 3.0001753328×10^12.
-Beyond that zero-free regions are known as inequalities concerning σ + i t, which can be zeroes.
-The oldest version is from De la Vallée-Poussin (1899–1900), who proved there is a region without zeroes that satisfies 1 − σ ≥ C/log(t) for some positive constant C. In other words, zeros cannot be too close to the line σ = 1: there is a zero-free region close to this line.
+Beyond that zero-free regions are known as inequalities concerning σ + i t, which can be zeros.
+The oldest version is from De la Vallée-Poussin (1899–1900), who proved there is a region without zeros that satisfies 1 − σ ≥ C/log(t) for some positive constant C. In other words, zeros cannot be too close to the line σ = 1: there is a zero-free region close to this line.
 This has been enlarged by several authors using methods such as Vinogradov's mean-value theorem.

 The most recent paper by Mossinghoff, Trudgian and Yang is from December 2022 and provides four zero-free regions that improved the previous results of Kevin Ford from 2002, Mossinghoff and Trudgian themselves from 2015 and Pace Nielsen's slight improvement of Ford from October 2022: